mr9868/ewm-light-client/README.md

 screen -r ipfs
 ```
 if you want to run multiple node, just start a screen and execute this :

+'Dont forget to change your $pkey to your private key'
 ```
 sudo light-client --rpc-url wss://coordinator.das.test.covalentnetwork.org/v1/rpc --collect-url https://us-central1-covalent-network-team-sandbox.cloudfunctions.net/ewm-das-collector --private-key $pkey
 ```